aboutcode-org/aboutcode-toolkit/docs/source/specification.rst

 The actual value of some fields may be contained in another file.
 This is useful for long texts or to reference a common text in multiple ABOUT files such as a common license text.
 In this case the field name is suffixed with "_file" and the field value must be a path pointing to the file that contains the actual value of the field.
+If the field is referencing a license file, a "file" field within the "licenses" group can be used.
 This path must be a POSIX path relative to the path of the ABOUT file.
 The file content must be UTF-8-encoded text.

-For example, the full license text for a component is often stored in a separate file named COPYING:
+For example, this example shows the license file for the component is named "linux.COPYING" and the notice file is "NOTICE":

         ..  code-block:: none

+                license_file: linux.COPYING
+                notice_file: NOTICE

+Alternatvely, it can also write as the follow:

+        ..  code-block:: none

                 licenses:
                     -   file: linux.COPYING
+                notice_file: NOTICE

 In this example, the README file is stored in a doc directory, one directory above the ABOUT file directory, using a relative POSIX path: